 Asset management plugins for Jira

-If you need more transparency into your assets, use a dedicated asset management plugin from Atlassian Marketplace.
+If you need more insight into your assets, use a dedicated asset management plugin from Atlassian Marketplace.
 We can say good things about STAGIL Assets, by our long-term partner from Germany.
-This plugin lets you track and visualize dependencies between assets.
-At the time of writing, STAGIL Assets add-on has the perfect rating: 4 out of 4 stars :)
+This plugin lets you track and visualize dependencies between numerous assets.
+At the time of writing, STAGIL Assets add-on has a perfect rating: 4 out of 4 stars :)

 STAGIL Assets and project management

 Interestingly, STAGIL Assets go beyond conventional asset management.
 Namely, you can use the plugin as a project portfolio management ‘umbrella’.
 First, you create ‘Portfolio’ and ‘Project’ custom Jira task types, then you add new tasks of those two types to Jira, finally you link them using STAGIL Assets’ excellent linking capabilities so that you can observe your portfolio using STAGIL’s graph, hierarchical or mindmap-style.
 Then you can click work packages, which you’ll find one level below your projects, and you are transferred to BigPicture’s Gantt chart and Resources modules.

 You can watch the whole showcases such a PPM workflow in the below 20-minute webinar.
 It covers the portfolio and project levels with STAGIL Assets plugin, while the in-depth scheduling of epics, stories, and sub-tasks is done with BigPicture’s Gantt chart and Resources.